 States must adhere to the eight-quarter time limit for claiming payment of expenditures per 45 CFR Section 95.7 Visit disclaimer page and only use available incentive funds awarded to them.
-Additionally, states must report expenditures and estimates using incentive funds based on an approved waiver in accordance with the Form OCSE-396 Instructions.
+Additionally, states must report expenditures and estimates using incentive funds based on an approved waiver in accordance with the Form OCSE-396 Instructions (PDF).

 Submission time frames

 - States may submit an incentive reinvestment exemption request to OCSE at any time before the funds are actually used for the activity; however, states may not use incentive funds on the non-IV-D activity until the state’s request is approved.

 - States renewing their exemption request should submit them at least 90 days before they expire.